 As automated systems are given more numerous and varied tasks, so do formal analysis questions grow in importance and diversity.
 When in still recent times the field was dominated by the study of critical systems and their potential failures, we see nowadays questions related to e.g. quality of service being tackled by formal analysis.
 Here both theory and practice agree: new questions require new systems of analysis.
 Indeed, theorems like~\cite{rice_classes_1953,godel_uber_1931} can be interpreted as suggesting that any formal system has either limited expressivity or intractable algorithmic properties.
 And so, new SAS (software analysis systems) are being routinely defined and studied.

-We consider that the essence of such a sytem is given by a semantic relation, together with a logic of some sort to reason on programs.
+We consider that the essence of such a system is given by a semantic relation, together with a logic of some sort to reason on programs.
 The correctness of such a system hinges on two properties: soundness and completeness.
-Soundness states that any valid jugment in the logic is satisfied by the semantics.
+Soundness states that any valid judgment in the logic is satisfied by the semantics.
 Completeness on the other hand requires that any semantically sound judgment can be established by the logic.
 It is no surprise then that completeness is usually the difficult bit in correctness proofs: while soundness can be established by checking the soundness of individual rules of the logic, completeness asks the prover to produce a derivation for every true semantic fact, for which no general method seems applicable.

 Our approach builds on category theory and relation algebra to provide a point-free theory of representations.
-We recall relevant elements of relation algebra in section~\ref{sec:prelim}.
+We recall relevant elements of relation algebra in Section~\ref{sec:prelim}.
 This allows for proofs that use few assumptions, and constructions that proceed in a modular fashion.
-Concretely, we define in section~\ref{sec:repr} a \emph{representation} to be a structure
+Concretely, we define in Section~\ref{sec:repr} a \emph{representation} to be a structure

-where $T$ and $E$ are abstract sets, modelling respectively the semantic and syntactic domain of a SAS. $\models$ is a binary relation, linking semantic elements to syntactic elements, i.e. a subset of $T\times E$.
-The final ingredient is a preorder $\leq$ over $E$, modelling the valid derivations in the logic of the SAS under consideration.
+where $T$ and $E$ are abstract sets, modeling respectively the semantic and syntactic domain of a SAS. ${\models}$ is a binary relation, linking semantic elements to syntactic elements, i.e. a subset of $T\times E$.
+The final ingredient is a preorder ${\leq}$ over $E$, modeling the valid derivations in the logic of the SAS under consideration.
 To formulate soundness and completeness of a representation structure, we turn to relation algebra:

 Axiom \eqref{intro:ax:sound} models soundness: translated as a first-order (F.O.) sentence, it states that whenever we have $t\models e$ and $e\leq f$, we also have $t\models f$.
 This means that whenever the logic derives $e\leq f$, every element in the semantic interpretation of $e$ is also in the semantic interpretation of $f$.
 Conversely, axiom \eqref{intro:ax:compl} states completeness: two elements $e,f\in E$ are related by the left-hand side of the entailment iff for every $t\in T$, $t\models e$ implies $t\models f$.
 The right-hand side of the axiom then deduces from that fact that $e\leq f$.
 This accurately models the requirement that any true semantic inclusion is derivable in the logic.